samir-kharel/samir-kharel/README.md

 Hey!
 I'm Samir, and I love coding.
-I like to make websites and games on Roblox.
+I like to make websites and games apps/games.
 Nice to meet you.

 I know:
 - Roblox LUA